shamedgh/temporal-specialization/INSTALL.md

-# Running on a Bare-bones Local Machine
+# Running on a Local Machine

 The source code along with all the helper scripts are part of this repo.
 Before running evaluations, it is necessary to get all the prerequisites